rohan-paul/monsterapi_test/README.md

 Instead of using high-precision floats (like 32-bit floating points), quantization represents these values with lower-precision formats (like 8-bit integers).

 📌 This reduced precision means each number takes up less memory.
-For instance, an 8-bit integer uses 4 times less memory than a 32-bit float.
-This directly translates to a smaller memory footprint for the model's trainable parameters.
+For instance, an 8-bit integer uses 4 times less memory than a 32-bit float, leading to hugely faster calculations and a huge savings in compute-resource.

-📌 During backpropagation and gradient updates, the computations are done using these lower-precision values, leading to hugely faster calculations since operations with lower-precision numbers are computationally less intensive.

 📌 The genius of this approach is in striking a balance between efficiency and model performance.
 While quantization introduces some approximation errors, the impact on model accuracy is typically minor, especially when fine-tuning on specific tasks where the adaptation scope is limited.